daisy/ace-gui/src/README.md

 #TODO

-* persist preferences
-* prompt to save report
 * a11y review
+  - change messages window to be a list; make new items obvious
+  - have a command to copy contents of messages window
+  - use live regions
-* table sort
+* table sort + filter
-* small visual enhancements

-# ARGH

-* Logo not showing on splash screen
+* include logo on splash screen and 'about' dialog
+* disable dropzone/open file while Ace is running
+* default prefs location + outdir should be app data dir
+* set min width on rule column of violations table

 # Limitations